Low Carb Keto Zuppa Toscana Soup Recipe

 From broccoli cheddar soup to lasagna soup, who doesn’t love to indulge in a big bowl of soup on a cold day?

 Oh wait, you’re cutting carbs?
 Trying to follow a keto friendly diet?
 I feel ya.
 Doesn’t it seem like all the comfort foods involve carbs somehow?
+Well, not this Keto Zuppa Toscana recipe.

-One thing I do love though is vegetarian chili and soup.
-And you may remember this Olive Garden Copycat Zuppa Toscana Soup recipe from a few years back.
-It’s SO good.
+• You may remember this Olive Garden Copycat Zuppa Toscana Soup recipe from a few years back.
+It’s SO good, and this recipe transforms it into a keto friendly dinner.

 Zuppa toscana soup being ladled out of pot.